martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/git-clone-all-repos-azure-devops/index.md

 }
 ```

+{{< quoteblock >}}
+:robot: If you have some additional ideas, let ChatGPT help you.
+Supply ChatGPt with the context: `Rewrite this PowerShell script to also <insert new Feature>.
+Here is the current version of the PowerShell script: <insert PowerShell script>.`.
+Let me know if you thought of a clever solution.
+{{</ quoteblock >}}

 ### Run it

-Run the script it using a PowerShell prompt for example using Windows Terminal.
+Run the script it using a PowerShell prompt for example using for example Windows Terminal.

 ```PowerShell {linenos=table}
 ./CloneAllRepos.ps1